ian-nai/rust_lemmatizer/README.md

 ```

 ### To use in your own project
-For running on a file:
+For lemmatizing a file:
 ```
 use rust_lemmatizer::get_words;

 get_words(filename, dict_name, file_output);
 ```

-For running on a string:
+For lemmatizing on a string:
 ```
 use rust_lemmatizer::get_words_from_string;